 We know our students will face the problem of social loafing throughout their work and personal lives, which is why assigning team projects is so critical to their development.
 With a little finessing, student teams can learn valuable lessons about how to work with others that will last a lifetime.

 Do you assign group work?
 If so, don’t miss the recording from our October Empowered Educator webinar offering expert tips on making it equitable, meaningful and effective.
-Watch Now

 Wolfe, J. (Dec.
 2015).
 Strategies for dealing with slacker and underperforming teammates in class projects.